 class.
 TheGMap2

-interface has been redesigned to allow API users to extend it.
-We now have documented ways of creating custom map controls, custom overlays, and even custom map types. - Fewer memory leaks.
+The interface has been redesigned to allow API users to extend it.
+We now have documented ways to create custom map controls, overlays, and even custom map types. - Fewer memory leaks.
 The API now includes a

 GUnload